 Gaslighting is another form of psychological abuse where you’ll discredit your partner’s memory, perception and sanity through lies, denial, contradiction, false information and manipulation.

-Manipulating and controlling your partner – either through intimidation, treats, humiliation or isolating them from their support networks – is coercive control.
+Manipulating and controlling your partner – either through intimidation, threats, humiliation or isolating them from their support networks – is coercive control.

 You’re sexually abusive if you’re pressuring someone to have sex, touching them against their will, sulking or punishing them for not wanting sex, forcing them to watch porn, degrading them or pressuring them to have unprotected sex.
 Sexual abuse can happen in or outside of relationships or marriage.